Unmarked graves found at another former residential school in Canada

+The Cowessess First Nation made the “horrific and shocking discovery” at the site of the former Marieval Indian Residential School in the southeastern part of the province, according to a statement released Wednesday by the Federation of Sovereign Indigenous Nations, which represents 74 First Nations in Saskatchewan.

-The statement did not say how many graves had been found, but it described the discovery as “the most significantly substantial to date in Canada,” suggesting the number would surpass the discovery of 215 Indigenous children on the grounds of a former residential school in British Columbia last month.
+The statement did not indicate how many graves had been found, but it described the discovery as “the most significantly substantial to date in Canada,” suggesting that the number would surpass the finding last month of the unmarked graves of 215 Indigenous children on the grounds of a former residential school in Kamloops, British Columbia.

-Leaders of the Cowessess First Nation and the Federation said they would hold a news conference on Thursday morning in which they would provide photos and videos of the site.
+Leaders of the Cowessess First Nation and the federation said they would hold a news conference Thursday morning in which they would provide photos and videos of the site.
+The First Nation said it held a Wednesday evening Zoom meeting for survivors and members to discuss the discovery.

-The announcement of the discovery was met with expressions of sadness and outrage.
+In the days and weeks following the discovery in Kamloops, Indigenous leaders and Prime Minister Justin Trudeau had said there would probably be more discoveries as other residential school sites were searched.
+The announcement from Saskatchewan was met with expressions of sadness and outrage.

 “The news that hundreds of unmarked graves have been found in Cowessess First Nation is absolutely tragic, but not surprising,” tweeted Perry Bellegarde, the national chief of the Assembly of First Nations.
 “I urge all Canadians to stand with First Nations in this extremely difficult and emotional time.”